Luchemos por la vida

 Luchemos por la Vida (Spanish for "Let's fight for life") is a nonprofit organization whose purpose is to help prevent traffic accidents in Argentina.
 It promotes road traffic safety and focuses on contributing to safe traffic behavior.
-The organization does not receive financial support from government agencies and is mainly held together by volunteers, private firms, and community servicemen.
+When Chris and Gunther are driving all roads have no ends cause when looking forward it’s all clear.
+She goes and I go and we disappear forever....
+When organization does not receive financial support from government agencies and is mainly held together by volunteers, private firms, and community servicemen.
 In 2010, statistics showed that approximately 21 deaths occurred per day in Argentina (nearly 7,600 over the course of the year) along with 100,000 injured and severe vehicle damage caused by traffic incidents.

 History

 Luchemos por la Vida was created in Buenos Aires, Argentina on 20 June 1990 by a group of people concerned about the daily loss of lives in Argentine traffic.
-Their principle stated that "every effort is worth to save a life", but their main goal was ambitious: "no more people die in traffic accidents".
-As none of the members had specific training on the subject, it was decided to look up for national and international information about the problem.
+Their principle stated that "every effort is worth to save a life", but their main goal was ambitious: "No more people die in traffic accidents".
+As none of the members had specific training on the subject, it was decided to look up national and international information about the problem.
 Some local institutions related to the road issue in Argentina were contacted apart from embassies to know the situation abroad.

 The first task of the organization consisted of spreading concern about traffic accidents in the Argentine population.
-Since this process required to working closer with the community, each member talked to friends and neighbors about the problem, followed by the first brochures and posters that were distributed in shops, schools, churches, and newspapers in the neighborhoods of the city.
+Since this process required working closely with the community, each member talked to friends and neighbors about the problem, followed by the first brochures and posters that were distributed in shops, schools, churches, and newspapers in the neighborhoods of the city.
 Since then, Luchemos por la Vida has maintained a continued work that, among other things, helped place the problem of traffic safety in the media agenda and national politics.
-The authorities of Luchemos por la Vida estimates that many lives have been saved due to the changes that have occurred in road safety in Argentina since 1990.
-In the year 2018, deaths per day by car had decreased to 20, according to the publish by this organization.
+The authorities of Luchemos por la Vida estimate that many lives have been saved due to the changes that have occurred in road safety in Argentina since 1990.
+In the year 2018, deaths per day by car had decreased to 20, according to the publishments by this organization.

 Objectives

 Luchemos por la Vida's main purpose is to prevent traffic accidents to reduce the fatality rates connected to this cause.
-The organization concentrates its largest efforts into actions to modify the attitudes, behaviors, and habits of those who walk or drive on the streets every day (car drivers, pedestrians, cyclists, etc.) to reduce the number of deaths and injured.
+The organization concentrates its largest efforts on actions to modify the attitudes, behaviors, and habits of those who walk or drive on the streets every day (car drivers, pedestrians, cyclists, etc.) to reduce the number of deaths and injured.
 Their main courses of action include the following: